Krill Oil vs. Fish Oil: What to Know About Omega-3 Fatty Acids

 Why is that important?
 Every cell membrane in the body is made of phospholipids, so your body can put phospholipid building blocks to work repairing cell damage and building new cells.

 Krill oil supplements also contain a bonus: a powerful antioxidant called astaxanthin to support your eyes and brain.
-Antioxidants also protect fats from oxidizing and generating those dangerous free radicals that increase the effects of aging.
+Astaxanthin also protects fats from oxidizing and generating free radicals that increase the effects of aging.[11]

 The bottom line: The omega-3s in fish and krill oils deliver the full count of essential fatty acids.
 Krill oil is special because it’s easier for your body to use, and it gives you a dose of a powerful antioxidant called astaxanthin.